Skip to content

 where <server> is either puhti, mahti or lumi.
 Copy that into your working directory for further modifications.

-• use of collated method absolutely necessary when the model size is large and lot of disk IO is necessary
+• using the collated method is absolutely necessary when the model size is large and a lot of disk I/O is necessary

-The file system used in CSC's computing platforms Puhti and Mahti is Lustre, which is optimized for reading and writing small number of files.
-The number of output files written by OpenFOAM can easily become very large, even up to millions, if the mesh size is large, and of field variables all are written on the disk, even on every time step.
-Using this sort IO operation simultaneously by only a few OpenFOAM heavy users, the file system become heavily overloaded, and the whole computing platform can get jammed.
+The file system used on CSC's computing platforms, Puhti, Mahti and LUMI, is Lustre, which is optimized for reading and writing small number of files.
+The number of output files written by OpenFOAM can easily become very large, even up to millions, if the mesh size is large, and if field variables are written to the disk every time step.
+Such I/O operations will cause the file system to become heavily overloaded, and the whole computing platform can get jammed even by a few simultaneous OpenFOAM users.

-Above described, OpenFOAM's traditional parallel IO method can in the latest versions of OpenFOAM be replaced with collated parallel IO method, where the output data is written only in few files.
+The above described traditional parallel I/O method of OpenFOAM can be replaced in the latest versions of OpenFOAM with the collated parallel I/O method, where the output data is written only in few files.
 Considering HPC platforms using parallel files systems, this has been a significant improvement to OpenFOAM.

-In test runs on CSC's servers with the collated IO method, significant difference in throughput time has not been recognized compared to non-collated method.
-In some tests, collated method has shown to be even slightly faster.
+In test runs on CSC's servers with the collated I/O method, significant difference in throughput time has not been recognized compared to non-collated method.
+In some tests, collated method has shown to be slightly faster.
 Our recommendation is to use collated method whenever it is practicable.

 An example

-Mahti server one node contains 128 cores.
-If the total subdomain number in the model is 256, user may allocate two full nodes for the solver run.
-Decomposition batch job will then done using command
+Mahti server contains 128 cores per node.
+If the total subdomain number in the model is 256, a user may allocate two full nodes for the solver run.
+Decomposition batch job can then be done using the command

 decomposePar -fileHandler collated -ioRanks '(0 128 256)'